 This isn't the coziest fleece in our test group.
-The brushed inner fleece is comfortable against your skin, but the outer material is a little stiff and not as soft as the plush hi-loft fleeces, like the Patagonia R2.
+The brushed inner fleece is comfortable against the skin, but the outer material is a little stiff and not as soft as other fleeces.
 There is a soft microfleece lining the collar, which we appreciate, especially on cold days.
 The handwarmer pockets are cozy, offering another creature comfort that we love.

 This jacket lacks a little in the breathability department, particularly when compared to the high-performance fleeces that we tested.
-The material is a little thick, and there's no option for venting, like micro holes or grid lines.
+The material is a little thick, and there's no option for ventings, like micro holes or grid lines.
 As such, when hiking in this layer, we quickly overheated and then got sweaty.
-The Covert isn't the jacket you want to wear while moving fast in the mountains, but it still works well as a summit layer.
-If you are looking for a highly breathable option, check out the Outdoor Research Deviator Hoody.
+The Arc'teryx Covert isn't the jacket you want to wear while moving fast in the mountains, but it still works well as a summit layer.

 Layering Ability and Ease of Movement

 The flat and non-porous material does a better job of blocking the wind than the gridded or hi-loft fleeces, but water still absorbs right into it.
-If you are hoping to find a fleece that also protects from the rain a little, the Fortrez Hoody, also from Arc'teryx, does just that.
+As a result, like most fleeces, we'd recommend using a shell to provide better protection from the weather.

 Water went right into and through this material.
 It does block the wind a little though.

 This jacket retails for $179, putting it on the higher end of the price spectrum.
 You would think that the purpose of a fleece jacket designed to look like wool would be to reduce the price a little (wool is notoriously expensive), but this is about what we'd pay for a wool sweater also.